 Exceptionality in Human Learning (Specialist) Program Plan

-Forensic Psychology is the study of criminal behaviour, but also the behaviour of the judge and jury, how we perceive criminals, and how that may interfere with a fair trial.
+Forensic Psychology is the study of criminal behaviour, the behaviour of judges and juries, how we perceive criminals, and factors that may impact a fair trial.

-The Forensic Psychology program of study is administered by the Forensic Science department.
-Interested students need to contact them directly for program information and admission.
+The Forensic Psychology program of study is administered by the UTM Institute of Forensic Sciences.
+Interested students should contact the institute directly for program information and admission questions.

 Forensic Psychology - Specialist (ERSPE1505)